oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 The model files:

 - Define a WebLogic domain with:
-    - Cluster cluster-1
+    - Cluster `cluster-1`
-    - Administration Server admin-server
+    - Administration Server `admin-server`
-    - A cluster-1 targeted ear application that’s located in the WDT archive ZIP file at wlsdeploy/applications/myapp-v1
+    - A `cluster-1` targeted ear application that’s located in the WDT archive ZIP file at `wlsdeploy/applications/myapp-v1`

 - Leverage macros to inject external values:
-    - The property file CLUSTER_SIZE property is referenced in the model YAML file DynamicClusterSize and MaxDynamicClusterSize fields using a PROP macro.
+    - The property file `CLUSTER_SIZE` property is referenced in the model YAML file `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
-    - The model file domain name is injected using a custom environment variable named CUSTOM_DOMAIN_NAME using an ENV macro.
+    - The model file domain name is injected using a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
         - You set this environment variable later in this sample using an env field in its Domain.
         - _This conveniently provides a simple way to deploy multiple differently named domains using the same model image_.
-    - The model file administrator user name and password are set using a weblogic-credentials secret macro reference to the WebLogic credential secret.
+    - The model file administrator user name and password are set using a `weblogic-credentials` secret macro reference to the WebLogic credential secret.
-        - This secret is in turn referenced using the webLogicCredentialsSecret field in the Domain.
+        - This secret is in turn referenced using the `webLogicCredentialsSecret` field in the Domain.
-        - The weblogic-credentials is a reserved name that always dereferences to the owning Domain actual WebLogic credentials secret name.
+        - The `weblogic-credentials` is a reserved name that always dereferences to the owning Domain actual WebLogic credentials secret name.

 A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files but in this sample you use just one of each.
-For a complete discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see Model files in the Model in Image user documentation.
+For a complete discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) files in the Model in Image user documentation.
 Creating the image with WIT

 ##### Creating the image with WIT